Buhari Donates 22 Cows to Security Agencies in Katsina

 Deji Elumoye in Abuja

-President Muhammadu Buhari Friday concluded an eight-day working visit to his home State, Katsina, with the donation of 22 cows to serving military personnel in the state before returning to Abuja.
+President Muhammadu Buhari yesterday concluded an eight-day working visit to his home state, Katsina, with the donation of 22 cows to serving military personnel in the state before returning to Abuja.

 Presidential spokesman, Garba Shehu, in a release, disclosed that the President before departing Katsina Friday donated 22 cows to military officers serving in Katsina and Daura areas of Katsina State.